hczhcz/stm/README.md

 Then, add new modes to `config.js`.

-Here is an simple example:
+Here is a simple example:

 ```javascript
 mylocalmode: [